Metropolitan Symphony Orchestra

 Categories: Orchestral & Musical Studies

 Metropolitan Symphony Orchestra Music Director John Emanuelson was honored as “Music Teacher of the Year” by the Civic Music Association of Milwaukee.
 He also received the Outstanding Educator Award from the Mequon-Thiensville School District, the MT Education Foundation Excellence in Teaching Award, and is a Herb Kohl Foundation Excellence in Teaching Kohl Fellowship recipient.
-He is presently serving in his 21st year as Director of Orchestras at Homestead High School in Mequon, where he has also taught AP Music Theory.
+He is currently serving in his 24th year as Director of Orchestras at Homestead High School in Mequon, where he has also taught AP Music Theory, and in his 29th year teaching high school orchestra.

 Growing up in the Milwaukee area in the 1980s, Mr. Emanuelson participated in the MYSO program (then MFY), starting in sixth grade as a violinist and string bassist.
 He also studied music theory with Dr. John Downey.